Ghost Tour Meeting Location: In front of Charleston City Hall, located at 80 Broad St, Charleston, SC 29401.

 When you feel the shiver of the unnatural heighten your senses, and your stomach tightens, you might just be coming face to face with the true terror of South Carolina’s oldest and largest city.

 From the beginning of Charleston’s history in the late 17th century, the city has been filled with supernatural energy.
 In 1671, early settlers often got into bloody skirmishes with angry local Indians and their powerful shamans.
 Seventeen years later, the area was hit by a devastating smallpox outbreak, an earthquake, and a series of yellow fever epidemics that killed around fifteen percent of the city’s population.
 Soon after, Malaria began killing people.
 People suffered and died in the Charleston area at an alarming rate.
 Any city founded on this type of tragedy and misfortune is bound to have deep psychic scars that reverberate throughout its history.
 Charleston’s rich history has made it a hotbed for the truly strange and terrifying truths that are hiding just under the charming façade of this port town.

-The Charleston Terrors walking route is a great way to see the amazing sites of historical Charleston while also getting your fill of the ghostly atmosphere of the city’s most haunted locations.
-This tour is perfect for first-time visitors and seasoned locals alike!
+Charleston Terrors is a great way to see the amazing sites of historical Charleston while also getting your fill of the ghostly atmosphere of the city’s most haunted locations.
+Our tour is perfect for first-time visitors and seasoned locals alike!

 Experiencing the horrifying reality in person and at night will help you feel like you are a part of the city’s strange and ghostly history.